 Before starting to actually assemble the chassis, check the contents against the check list on the back page and read through these instructions fully so that you identify all parts and understand where each is fitted.
 Refer to diagrams at all times as these will make it clear which way round certain parts go and what holes are used.
 From long experience, we have found that with this type of working model, it does not pay to work to 'close fits' in certain areas when assembling.
 Pay attention to any clearances and slotted holes etc. otherwise you may find that the first time you steam it up it will not run.
-The reason for this is passed through the loco causing all parts to expand slightly.
+The reason for this is expansion.
+A lot of heat is used to generate the steam and some of this is passed through the loco causing all parts to expand slightly.
 As several different materials are used and some items get hotter than others, expansion is not uniform throughout.
 What seems perfectly free running when cold can lock up solid when hot, unless allowances have been made.

 The more adventurous builders may wish to use this chassis kit as a basis for their own model and, there are many ways in which it can be modified to suit a different design.
-We do however suggest that, unless you know exactly what you are doing, you should not alter in any way the relationship between cylinders, valve-gear and drive axle.
+We do however suggest that, unless you know exactly what you are doing, you should not alter in any way the relationship between cylinder's, valve-gear and drive axle.
 The geometry of the valve-gear is quite precise and any alteration could have a bad effect on the smooth running of the finished engine.